Aderosoye/linux-wordpress-docker-ci-cd/docs/project-artifacts.md

 # Project Artifacts Included

-This repository includes all core artifacts needed to present the project professionally on GitHub.
+This repository includes all core artifacts used in this project.

 ## Documentation
 - `README.md` — repository overview and quick-start guidance